keimlink/poetry-workshop/docs/python_packaging_tools_history.md

 [distutils](https://docs.python.org/3/library/distutils.html#module-distutils) is the original Python packaging system, added to the standard library in Python 2.0 which has been released in 2001.

-No support for declaring project dependencies and entry points, so direct usage of distutils is now actively discouraged.
+No support for declaring project dependencies and entry points.
+In Python 3.10 and 3.11 usage of distutils is deprecated, it will be removed in 3.12 (see [PEP 632](https://www.python.org/dev/peps/pep-0632/)).

 ## setuptools